Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 Universal life insurance

-Universal life insurance policies are also permanent life insurance and accumulate cash value based on current interest rates.
+Universal life insurance policies are also a form of lifetime insurance and accumulate cash value based on current interest rates.
 However, they offer more flexibility with the premiums and death benefits.

 There are three types of universal life insurance plans: